|Jeff Alcantar APAC's Web Chair|

 HE HAS been involved with APAC for more than a year.
 Like many APs, he wanted to be more involved but work responsibilities (having to continually travel to UIUC) limited his participation.
 However, he managed to find ways to contribute and be involved.
 He participated in the Academic Professionals Mentoring Program (APMP) where his mentor, the UIC College of Medicine’s Jay Mueller, talked to him about participating with APAC.
 APAC Chair Michael Moss and Alcantar soon connected and he began assisting with the website and blog.
 “I found this task helps APAC…at my pace,” he noted.
 He hopes to grow his APAC role as other opportunities and time arise.

 WHILE HE is fairly new to APAC, Alcantar said he is proud APAC connects with “University senior management from the President on down, State politicians, APs, the University community, and public.”
 Moving forward, he would like to see APAC achieve participation from more APs.
 And, he pointed out, “APAC doesn’t have to be only for APs.”
 There are issues that affect both APs and Civil Service employees like retirement – something that APAC is concerned with.WHEN ALCANTAR isn’t hard at work, he enjoys many hobbies including travel and vintage cars.
-His spare time consists of working out as well as spending quality time with his son, Sungjin, and wife, Eunjung—whom he met at the UIUC campus.
+His spare time consists of working out, going to church and spending time with friends.